drewpal/Twig/doc/tags/extends.rst

 Block Shortcuts
 ---------------

-For blocks with few content, it's possible to use a shortcut syntax.
+For blocks with little content, it's possible to use a shortcut syntax.
 The following constructs do the same:

 .. code-block:: jinja